 We discuss the background to this issue and debate the pros and cons of bringing young workers’ pay in line with the NLW.

-What’s the Deal for Young Workers?
+What’s the Deal for The Younger Generation of Workers?

 The national minimum wage has been in place since 1999 with the aim of guaranteeing a threshold below which no person should be paid (except apprentices who are paid far less).